ComputerMentorsGroup/MTA-SoftwareDev/Lesson-4/README.md

 * Every device on a Network (The Internet) is given an IP Address, which is similar to a phone number or house address.
 * Websites are made up of multiple documents, stored on another computer called a server.
 When you visit a website your Web Browser (Chrome, Edge, Internet Explorer, Firefox, etc) sends an HTTP:// request to the server.
 The server responds by sending files back to your web browser, and your browser processes the data into something you can see.
 * The foundation of any website is built using HTML and CSS.
-* HTML stands for HyperText Markup Language and defines the structure of a document, such as image placement, text, headings, tables, etc.  The language itself consists of tags, or angled brackets < />
+* HTML stands for HyperText Markup Language and defines the structure of a document, such as image placement, text, headings, tables, etc.  The language itself consists of tags, or angled brackets < />.
+HTML is CLIENT-SIDE meaning it is rendered by the browser.
 * CSS stands for Cascading Style Sheets and is responsible for the Style or Design of a page, such as fonts, colors, animations, and more.
 The language uses 'selectors' and curly brackets {} to format web pages.
+CSS is CLIENT-SIDE meaning it is rendered by the browser.
+* JavaScript is a language that adds interactivity and dynamic content to your website.
+Most JavaScript is CLIENT-SIDE, meaning it is rendered by the browser.
+* XML is eXtensible Markup Language that makes it easy to store and transport data.
+Unlike HTML, XML does not have pre-defined tags - they are all made-up by the document author.
+XML is CLIENT-SIDE, meaning its tags are served and rendered on the browser.
+* AJAX is a combination of JavaScript and XML that allows the send/request/receive/display of data without reloading a web page.
+Ajax is a client-side script that communicates to and from a server/database without the need for a postback or a complete page refresh.
+* ASP.NET, PHP, Ruby, and Python are examples of Server-Side Programming Languages.

 # Exercise